Popmotion/popmotion/packages/popmotion-pose/docs/api/react/react-pose-text.md

 - `charInWordIndex`
 - `numCharsInWord`

-You can use this information to create a wide variety of staggering effects by dynamically generating `delay`:
+You can use these props in various ways, for instance to create a variety of staggering effects by dynamically generating `delay`:

 ```javascript
 const charPoses = {